unikent/puppetlabs-firewall/README.markdown

 * `to`: When using `jump => 'NETMAP'`, you can specify a source or destination subnet to nat to.
 Requires the `netmap` feature`.

 * `uid`: UID or Username owner matching rule.
-Accepts a string argument only, as iptables does not accept multiple uid in a single statement.
+Accepts a string - this can be a single username, numeric uid, or numeric uid range e.g. 0-999.
 Requires the `owner` feature.

 * `week_days`: Only match on the given weekdays.
 Possible values are 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun'.